pbyrne84/pbyrne84.github.io/GitRebasing.md

 * p - keep/pick
 * r - rewrite message
-* f - just squish down with no reference in commit message
+* f - fixup - just squish down with no reference in commit message
-* s - squash with reference in commit message
+* s - squash - with reference in commit message

 Often I will just use **f** on everything but the first commit and then all changes are just put under that commit.